How Much Is Apple Worth?

-Released on July 27, Apple’s third-quarter results set a June quarter record, with $81.4 billion in revenue.
+Released on Oct.
+28, Apple’s fourth-quarter earnings results failed to meet analysts’ expectations, but they set a September quarter record at $83.4 billion, up 29% compared to the same quarter last year.
+In addition, the Services and Mac divisions reached new all-time highs, Apple reported in a statement.
 These impressive results are just a piece of the puzzle in terms of evaluating Apple’s worth, however.

 To see how much Apple is worth, take a look at this snapshot of the company’s current state, along with a discussion of the company’s history, value and future outlook.